Jahia/jahia-nextjs-initiative/README.md

 Three modules are required to contribute a web project in Jahia and to render it in Vercel.
 Two modules are deployed in Jahia and one module is deployed in Vercel.

-- [headless-templatesSet] : a Jahia Templates Set for headless projects.
+- [headless-templatesSet]: a Jahia Templates Set for headless projects.
+This template set must be used with a proxy to enable headless features.
+- [nextjs-proxy]: a jahia modules used to manage Nextjs website in Jahia.
 This module provides :
   - an HTTP proxy to redirect edit and preview rendering
   - a mixin to configure paths and token to interact with your Vercel next-js app
   - a mixin and its contentList Initializer to list and select an headless template for your pages
-  - a graphQL extension provider to create content areas (temporarily in this module)
-- [jahia-industrial] : this module contains the content definitions to create components related to the industrial HTML template.
+- [jahia-industrial]: this module contains the content definitions to create components related to the industrial HTML template.
-- [nextjs-industrial] : this module contains the page templates and content views built in React used to render the website.
+- [nextjs-industrial]: this module contains the page templates and content views built in React used to render the website.

 > We also provide an archive which contains a pre-built website with page samples.